 The outdoor portion of the tour takes place outside in Buffalo Niagara Heritage Village’s historic 19th century village.
 Students will make personal connections with history through participatory and engaging programming.
-They will be led by a docent through our 11 historic buildings, including 6 houses, 2 schoolhouses, a barber shop, a church, and a reproduction blacksmith shop.
-During this guided tour students will experience childhood in the nineteenth century, by going to school at Williamsville School, sitting at their desks, and doing their schoolwork with slate and chalk.
-They will also learn about home life and life on a farm by doing chores, performing a shadow play, and looking through a stereoscope!
+They will be led by a docent through various historic structures from the Western New York area.
+During this guided tour students will experience childhood, home life, and farm life of the nineteenth century.

 Students, K-8, will explore state and local history; time, continuity, and change, the Erie Canal, Civic and Pioneer life.
 Our Erie Canal Exhibit and Pioneer Kitchen Exhibit offer enriching experiences that allow students the chance to role play, use their imaginations, and use critical thinking skills as they examine artifacts and compare these items to their modern counterparts.

 For more information or to book a tour, please email the Education Department at email@example.com